gudmdharalds/oauth-login-page/README.md

 # OAuth 2.0 servers

 You should only use servers that are compliant with RFC6749.

-It is very important that the OAuth server actually checks that the redirect URIs match the client_id sent.
+It is extremely important that the OAuth server actually checks that the redirect URIs are associated with the client_id sent.
 Unrecognized sites should never be able to have authorized users redirected to them.

+FIXME: Something about extension grant

+FIXME: Something about scope info

 # Configuring calling site (clients)